 Students in the Nordic countries (Denmark, Finland, Sweden and Norway) and in Luxembourg and Malta benefit from universal grant systems (see Figure 7).
 In these countries, all (or the majority of ()) full-time resident students receive a grant in weekly or monthly instalments during their academic career.
 Disadvantaged students are not specifically targeted by this type of grant, but due to the universal approach, benefit from it.
-In Denmark, Finland and Norway, the grant is not issued, and in Sweden, the grant amount is reduced if the student has another source of personal income above a specified (monthly or annual) amount.
+In Denmark, Finland and Norway, the grant is not awarded, and in Sweden, the grant amount is reduced if the student has another source of personal income above a specified (monthly or annual) amount.
+The amount of the grant for those who do receive grants in these four countries may depend on age, living conditions, personal income or completion of certain number of ECTS.